A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraint 1: cluster members

-For each object except the BCG, we either fit a dual Pseudo Isothermal Elliptical model \citep[dPIE;][]{Limousin2005} for cluster members or a S\'ersic \citep{sersic1963} profile for field galaxies.
+For each object except the BCG, we either fit a dual Pseudo Isothermal Elliptical model \citep[dPIE;][]{Limousin2005} for cluster members or a S\'ersic \citep{sersic1963} profile for field galaxies combined with a convolution with the empirical PSF defined in sect.~\ref{sect:galaxy-light}.
 That way, the dPIE light profiles can be added to the mass model easily, as a dPIE has an analytical expression for all its lensing quantities \citep{Kassiola1993}.
-We detail the specific treatment of the BCG and ICL in Sect.~\ref{sect:ICL-light}.
-They are fitted by a MGE.
+Another parametrisation of the dPIE profile is known as the Chameleon profile, which differs in how the core and cut radii are defined.
+This dPIE variant has been tested against S\'ersic by \citet{Dutton2011}.
+Depending on the S\'ersic parameters, dPIE can struggle to reproduce the core or the outskirts of a galaxy.
+Hence, we expect the dPIE residuals to be larger at the core than with a traditional S\'ersic fit.
 We re-parameterise these potentials to ease the numerical optimisation.
 The profile expressions with the re-parametrisation are detailed in Appendix~\ref{app:light_model}.
-We start by fitting separately each region with a non-linear least-squares fit.
-Once the model has begun to converge, we consider the influence of neighbouring objects from a separate region by performing another non-linear least square fit, where we subtract the global model from all other regions in the considered postage stamp.
-We perform these fits sequentially, such that the brightest postage stamp is fitted first.
-We define our sequence by weighting each region based on the luminosity of its object.
-We proceed by defining a Gaussian kernel density estimator with the galaxy positions in the whole field weighted by their magnitude, and we integrate this density in the region area to obtain the final weight.
+We detail the specific treatment of the BCG and ICL in Sect.~\ref{sect:ICL-light} which are fitted by a MGE.